Given a task description and project path, returns the minimum files to read, utilities to reuse, and the callers that are most likely to break.

 |---|---|---|---|

-| path | string | Yes | Absolute path to the repo root. |
+| path | string | Yes | Absolute path to the project root. |

-| task | string | Yes | Plain-English description of the coding task. |
+| task | string | Yes | Plain-English description of the task you want to do. |